 “Information on executions are sourced from various prisons and courts across the country which do not reveal either the religious or caste backgrounds of the convicts who have been executed,” Surendranath points out.
 The NLU report on the death penalty is scheduled for release in mid-August where a detailed analysis of socio-economic profile, legal representation and duration on death row would be made public.

 The NLU has conducted interviews of 373 surviving death penalty convicts and has drawn their socio-economic profile.
 The analysis of these surviving prisoners shows that an overwhelming majority of them are from backward class, religious minorities, and economically vulnerable classes.
 In the category of terror offenses, 94% prisoners sentenced to death are Dalits and religious minorities.

 “We have been unable to find an exhaustive list of prisoners executed in India.
 However, as per a report of the Law Commission (1967), the total number of cases in which the sentence of death was executed from 1953 to 1963 was 1,410,” Surendranath said.

 One can only imagine how much damage these insects can inflict on our ever powerful judicial system.
 Sure we can punish human criminals but what about these little criminals??

-We at C Tech Corporation can provide a long lasting and effective solution to combat termite infestations.
+We at C Tech Corporation can provide a long-lasting and effective solution to combat termite infestations.
 Our product Termirepel™ is a non-toxic and non- hazardous termite aversive.
-It is effective against a host of termite species including dampwood termites as also the most aggressive ones.
+It is effective against a host of termite species including damp wood termites as also the most aggressive ones.
 It is available in the form of polymer compatible masterbatches as well as in lacquer form.
-It can be mixed with paint or any organic solvent to create a solution for topical use.
+It can be mixed with paint or an organic solvent to create a solution for topical use.
 Termirepel™ is the one and only effective solution to